Maren Hassinger: Works

-A subway station in New York City, the Central Park North – 110th Street (IRT Lenox Avenue Line) station, installed a work titled Message from Malcolm by Hassinger during a 1998 renovation.
-The work consists of mosaic panels on the platform and the main fare control area's street stairs depicting quotes and writings by Malcolm Xwritten in script and surrounded by mosaic borders.
+A work titled Message from Malcolm by Hassinger was installed at the New York City Subway's Central Park North–110th Street station during a 1998 renovation.
+The work consists of mosaic panels on the platform and the main fare control area's street stairs depicting quotes and writings by Malcolm X written in script and surrounded by mosaic borders.